CrowdHailer/Ace/README.md

 # Ace
 ### An educational Webserver for Elixir.

+# HI

+> If you are hear send me a message twitter/gh-issue, they're all good.
+> I want to take a deep dive into TCP/HTTP and network protocols in general, so if your curious or on a similar voyage of discovery say hi.

+> Cheers

 ## The plan.

 1. To take this obviously deficient TCP echo server that I wrote as a beginner elixir developer and create a fully fledged HTTP server.